 Should You Say Happy Memorial Day?

 Memorial Day is more than barbecues and backyard parties.
-Taking the time to say the right thing will mean a great deal to the comrades, friends, families, and love ones who have faced unmentionable atrocities for America.
-Over 1.3 million military personal have given their lives for the United States of America.
-That fact can make saying "happy" Memorial Day feel a little awkward sometimes.
+Taking the time to say the right thing will mean a great deal to the comrades, friends, families, and loved ones who have faced unmentionable atrocities for America.
+Over 1.3 million military personnel have given their lives for the United States of America.
+That fact can sometimes make saying "happy" on Memorial Day feel awkward.

-Many people have come to see Memorial Day weekend as an extra day off from work and the start of summer vacation time.
-Thus, saying, "Happy Memorial Day," is an innocent gesture with good intentions.
-However, some service members have admitted to feeling a little awkward when people wish them a Happy Memorial Day.
+Many people see Memorial Day weekend as an extra day off from work and the start of summer vacation.
+Thus, "Happy Memorial Day" is an innocent gesture with good intentions.
+However, some service members have admitted feeling awkward when people wish them a Happy Memorial Day.

 Being thanked for their service makes a few of our military people feel uncomfortable.
 Some feel they're just doing their job.
-Others don't feel the gratitude is sincere.
-Being thanked and wished a Happy Memorial Day for your service is often awkward.
-The gesture could even be offensive to some, especially while they are alive and standing.
-When you've lost your brothers and sisters in arms, it is difficult to have a "happy" day.
+Others don't think that gratitude is sincere.
+Being thanked and wished "a happy Memorial Day for your service" is often awkward.
+The gesture could even be offensive to some, especially while alive and standing.
+Having a "happy" day is challenging when you've lost your brothers and sisters in arms.
 Many people get Memorial Day and Veterans Day mixed up.
 However, they are two very different days.

-Memorial Day is a time to remember those who have given their lives in service to the United States of America.
+Memorial Day is a time to remember those who have died while serving in the United States military.
 It is a day for families to grieve, honor, reflect and celebrate the lives of loved ones.
-Veterans Day is observed every year on November 11 and recognizes all who have served in the military.
-That day honors living veterans and also those who made the ultimate sacrifice for their country.
+Americans observe Veteran's Day every year on November 11 and recognize all who have served in the military.
+That day honors living veterans and also those who died for their country.

 What Do You Think?